Have You Been Saved?

 The answer, I would be told, was that I must accept Jesus Christ as my personal Lord and Savior and believe in (on) him.
 Then out came the bibles to prove what was being asserted.
 Words such as justification, salvation, and believing faith would be tossed back and forth; and occasionally, sanctification.

-Prior to third grade, I did not know many Protestants except for family members on my father’s side; he was a Southern Baptist, who with my Catholic mother was raising a Catholic family in 1950s Mississippi.
+Prior to third grade, I did not know many Protestants except for the wonderful family members on my father’s side; he was a Southern Baptist, who with my Catholic mother was raising a Catholic family in 1950s Mississippi.